Food Technology Research Group

 Since food preparation outside of the home is becoming increasingly important, it is also necessary and sensible to optimise the quality of the food provided.
 In order to achieve this, evaluation tools have been developed over the past few years and expertise and training concepts have been established.

-With our diverse range of processing and analysis equipment in our pilot plant, we can mimic a large number of food production processes at the laboratory scale and are able to analyse the resulting food products.
-In addition, we can test these new solutions in our fully equipped pilot scale bakery and industrial kitchen.
+With our diverse range of processing and analysis equipment in our pilot plant, we can mimic a large number of food production processes at the laboratory and pilot scale and are able to analyse the resulting food products.

 Berger, Verena; Müller, Claudia,